saabeee/saabeee/README.md

 - 🌱 I’m currently learning **React.js**

-- 👨‍💻 You can see my all project in here [https://portfolio-kappa-five-97.vercel.app/](https://portfolio-kappa-five-97.vercel.app/)
+- 👨‍💻 You can see my all project in here

-- 📝 I regularly write articles on [https://portfolio-kappa-five-97.vercel.app/](https://portfolio-kappa-five-97.vercel.app/)
+- 📝 I regularly write articles on (londing)

 - 💬 Ask me about **python , django and Rest api**

 - 📫 How to reach me **ppzabithmohammed@gmail.com**

-- 📄 Know about my experiences [https://portfolio-kappa-five-97.vercel.app/](https://portfolio-kappa-five-97.vercel.app/)
+- 📄 Know about my experiences

 <h3 align="left">Connect with me:</h3>
 <p align="left">